 Click the Listener tab and then click Create Listener.

-In the Configure Listener step, configure the parameters and click Next.
+In the Configure Listener wizard, configure the following parameters and click Next.

-The following table describes only some of the parameters.
+This section describes only the required parameters.
 Use the default values for other parameters.
-For more information, see Add an HTTP listener.
+For more information about how to configure a listener, see Add an HTTP listener.

 Parameter